13 Pantry Staples That are Cheaper (and Tastier) to Make at Home

 Combine it all and let it simmer on the stove top for 20-30 minutes.
 You can make this into a meat sauce by sauteing ground beef and onions together beforehand and adding them to the witches’ brew as it bubbles.

-I find myself spending so much unnecessary money on prepackaged pesto, so it was a relief to hear from Brad's Deals editor Nicole that it was simple sauce to make at home:
+I find myself spending so much unnecessary money on prepackaged pesto, so it was a relief to hear from Brad’s Deals editor Nicole that it was a simple homemade pesto recipe:

 “All you need is 2 teaspoons of lemon juice, 3 cups of spinach, 2 cups of basil, 2 minced cloves of garlic, 1/4 cup of olive oil, and a handful of pine nuts,” said Nicole.
 “Oh!
 And a blender!”

 An ingredient that needs no introduction, roasted red peppers can be found in pretty much everything delicious.
-Here's how Brad's Deals designer Katie makes them at home.
+Brad’s Deals designer Katie tells us how to make roasted red peppers at home.

 Invest in some quality mason jars and can your food to preserve it.
-Hey, you spent all the time to prepare it, you may as well enjoy it for as long as you possibly can!
+Hey, you spent all the time preparing these pantry staples, you may as well enjoy them for as long as you possibly can!
 Get this 24-count set of Ball Quart Mason Jars for $15 shipped and make all the pesto, marinara, and roasted red peppers your heart desires!

-While all these staple foods are already cheap to make, you can stretch your grocery dollar even further with a credit card that gives bonus cash back for groceries.
+While all these pantry staples are already cheap to make, you can stretch your grocery dollar even further with a credit card that gives bonus cashback for groceries.
 Check out this list of top credit cards for grocery shopping for a few of our favorites.